cultuurnet/apidocs/projects/authentication/docs/user-access-token.md

 }
 ```

-When the user than performs an action that requires you to make an API call (step 9), you can use the `access_token` to send authenticated requests to publiq's APIs by including it in the `Authorization` header (step 10):
+When the user then performs an action that requires you to make an API call (step 9), you can use the `access_token` to send authenticated requests to publiq's APIs by including it in the `Authorization` header (step 10):

 ```http
 GET /example HTTP/1.1